Dok-dev/devops-netology/hw-08.3_Ansible-3-role/playbook/README.md

 Training playbook
 =========
-Download binaries from official websites and install Java, Elasticsearch, Kibana and Logstash.
+Downloads binaries from official websites and installs Java, Elasticsearch, Kibana, and Logstash (ELK) using the roles.

 Inventory
 --------------